Templates Settings¶

 URL: This field should contain the web site URL of the lead author.

 In the Subjects tab you can assign one or more Subject Codes according to the IPTC Photo Metadata Standard to the template.
-If the first option Use standard reference code is selected you can choose a code from the drop down field and the meaning of it will then appear in the fields of the Use custom definition section.
+If the first option Use standard reference code is selected you can choose a code from the drop-down field and the meaning of it will then appear in the fields of the Use custom definition section.
 If you don’t know the code for the subject you want to assign this way is a bit tedious since there are 1400 subjects in the standard.
 A better way is to look for your subject in this URL.
 There you select Subject Codes and your language (English recommended) and click Show.
-In the diagram you scroll and make additional levels of an item visible by clicking on one of the fields.
+You can scroll through the diagram and make additional levels visible by clicking on one of the fields.
 In the field right of the diagram you can find the code of the selected subject.